Jayson7/100-C-Sharp-projects/README.md

 This repository is licensed under the MIT License.
 You are free to use, modify, and distribute the projects with proper attribution.

 ## Author

-This repository is maintained by **[Your Name]**, the sole author and creator.
-For any inquiries or feedback, feel free to reach out via GitHub or email.
+This repository is maintained by Adebayo Abiodun Omobolaji (Jayson), the sole author and creator.
+For any inquiries or feedback, feel free to reach out via GitHub or email at jaysontechsolutions@gmail.com.

 ---